Table-top interferometry on extreme time and wavelength scales: Results

 \section{Results}

 The field AC trace of the HHG source is shown in Fig.\,\ref{fig:ACmeasurement}.
-It reveals periodic sine-like modulations convoluted with a Gaussian envelope.
-The interferogram is obtained by integrating the intensity of the $\mathrm{0^{th}}$ order interference maximum and plotting the corresponding signal as a function of the time delay between the two XUV pulses.
+It reveals periodic, sine-like modulations multiplied with a Gaussian envelope.
+The interferogram is obtained by integrating the intensity of the $\mathrm{0^{th}}$-order interference maximum and plotting the corresponding signal as a function of time delay between the two XUV pulses.
 A typical image recorded by the camera shows the $\mathrm{0^{th}}$ and $\mathrm{1^{st}}$ diffraction orders as displayed in the inset (on the bottom right).
-We fit the Gaussian envelope to the AC signal and obtain the autocorrelation width of $\mathrm{\Delta\tau = 8\,fs}$ (FWHM).
+We fit a Gaussian envelope to the AC signal and obtain the autocorrelation width of $\mathrm{\Delta\tau = 8\,fs}$ (FWHM).
 Thus, the transform-limited XUV pulse length derived from the measurement is $\mathrm{\sigma_{XUV}=\Delta\tau/\sqrt{2} = 5.67\,fs}$.
-Note that this is in excellent agreement with simulations of the HHG phase matching window \cite{Constant1999} and the single-atom response \cite{Lewenstein1994}, resulting in an XUV pulse duration of $\mathrm{<6\,fs}$ \cite{Klas2021}.\\
+Note that this is in excellent agreement with simulations of the HHG phase matching window \cite{Constant1999} and the single-atom response \cite{Lewenstein1994}, resulting in an XUV pulse duration of $\mathrm{<6\,fs}$ \cite{Klas2021}.

-In order to demonstrate the stability of the experimental setup we recorded interferograms with a sampling step size of $\mathrm{\Delta t=4\,as}$.
-The clear oscillation shown in the zoom on the top right in the Fig.\,\ref{fig:ACmeasurement} demonstrate the precise control of the relative phase of the harmonic pulses on the attosecond time scale.
+In order to demonstrate the stability of the experimental setup we recorded interferograms with a sampling step size of $\mathrm{\Delta t=7.1\,as}$.
+The clear oscillation shown in the zoom on the top right and bottom left in the Fig.\,\ref{fig:ACmeasurement} demonstrate the precise control of the relative phase of the harmonic pulses on the single-digit attosecond time scale.
 The field oscillation has a period $\mathrm{T_{11th}=148\,as}$.
 In addition, a superimposed beating pattern is visible in the interferogram with a longer period of $\mathrm{T=860\,as}$.
 It results from the neighboring harmonic orders H9 and H13, which pass the multi-layer mirror (ML) to some extent.
-It is worthwhile to note that this period matches the temporal separation of the individual bursts of attosecond laser pulses emitted at each optical half cycle of the driving laser pulse.
+It is worthwhile to note that this period matches the temporal separation of the individual bursts of attosecond laser pulses emitted at each optical half cycle of the driving laser pulse, whose visibility is suppressed due to the spectral filtering caused by the ML.
 At $\mathrm{515\,nm}$ drive wavelength, this corresponds to the observed time period of $\mathrm{860\,as}$.\\